qompu/react-state-demo-1/README.md

 <h1>Accessible React Website Demo </h1>

-Built on github pages, Live at: https://qompu.github.io/react-state-demo-1/
+Built on github pages and live at: https://qompu.github.io/react-state-demo-1/

-Based on the LogRocket tutorial at https://blog.logrocket.com/deploying-react-apps-github-pages/
+Based on the LogRocket tutorial at: https://blog.logrocket.com/deploying-react-apps-github-pages/

-With color contrast ratios of 4.5 to 1 chosen for accessibility with the help of the Vennage accessible color palette generator https://venngage.com/tools/accessible-color-palette-generator
+With color contrast ratios of 4.5 to 1 chosen for accessibility with the help of the Vennage accessible color palette generator: https://venngage.com/tools/accessible-color-palette-generator